This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 This approach focuses on educating individuals about using computers and other mobile devices to access medical information and interact with healthcare teams.
 This includes, for example, using electronic patient portals and technology for telehealth visits.
 Rural populations, especially people living in geographically remote locations, face increased digital barriers such as limited access to broadband internet and higher costs associated with accessing digital services.

-Programs that help improve access to technology and educate about best methods for using health information have shown promise in rural communities.
-For example, research found providing equitable access to the internet and paid cellular devices improved educational and health outcomes for youth from seasonal farmworker families.
-Educating individuals on how to use computers, patient portals, and telehealth services to access medical information can improve health outcomes among rural patients with limited health literacy.
-It can also help individuals more easily identify trustworthy and reputable online sources of health information.
+Programs that help improve access to technology and educate about best methods for using health information may improve health outcomes in rural communities.
+For example, educating individuals on how to use computers, patient portals, and telehealth services to access medical information may improve health outcomes among rural patients with limited health literacy.
+It could also help individuals more easily identify trustworthy and reputable online sources of health information.

 There are some technology-based interventions, or eHealth interventions, designed to help improve health literacy.
 Commonly, these interventions are delivered by computer and can be tailored for a variety of formats.
 These interventions are designed to deliver health education and information and build individual skills and behaviors.
 Some of the digital skills that programs can help people learn include: